b3rs3rk/gpustat-unraid/src/gpustat/usr/local/emhttp/plugins/gpustat/README.md

 **GPU Statistics**

-An plugin for displaying GPU statistics on the dashboard
+A plugin for displaying GPU statistics on the dashboard